Garretthall27/Microsoft-movies-group-project/README.md

 ![ItLooms](./Images/msft.jpeg)

-# Micrsoft Independent Life Films
+# Microsoft Independent Life Films
 ### To Preface, a Note About Data Collection

 In the data api notebook you will notice that our team wrote a program that takes data directly from 'The Movie Database' API.
 While you are more than welcome to run that query and get the most up-to-date data, be wary that the query will take between two and three hours to run.